joeytwiddle/ut99-map-cleaner/README.md

 ## Usage

-You can use the web-page.
+You can use the [web version here](./ut99-map-cleaner.html).
 Simply copy and paste your t3d file.

 Or you can use the Node.js command-line tool, like this: